-All applications will initially be scored independently by Application Evaluation Trustees members.
+All applications will initially be scored independently by Application Evaluation Trustee members.
 Once independent evaluations are completed and verified, the Trustees will then jointly agree on final cumulative scores for each application.

 Applications will then be ranked and those scoring a minimum of 3 will be invited to go through a due diligence process before funding is released